xraypy/feff85exafs/wrappers/C/README.md

    allocated for it.

 3. The call to `create_path` allocates memory for all elements of the struct and initializes everything.
+The `phbin` attribute, which specifies the location of the `phase.bin` file, is set to `phase.bin` in the current working directory.

+4. The `COPY_STRING` macro (see `feffpath.h`) is used to set the phbin attribute to the actual location of the `phase.bin` file.
+Note that the fortran parameter in the `onepath` library has this string dimensioned to be 256 characters.
+And it's fortran, so it probably won't deal gracefully with unicode characters.

-4. Setting `nnnn` and `verbose` to a true value tells the program to write `feffNNNN.dat` files and to write a short message to the screen when it is written.
+5. Setting `nnnn` and `verbose` to a true value tells the program to write `feffNNNN.dat` files and to write a short message to the screen when it is written.

-5. The path index is set to 1.
+6. The path index is set to 1.
 This means the output file will be called `feff0001.dat`.

-6. The degeneracy of the path is specified.
+7. The degeneracy of the path is specified.

-7. The `add_scatterer` method is used to build the scattering geometry.
+8. The `add_scatterer` method is used to build the scattering geometry.
 It's arguments are the Cartesian coordinates (referenced to the absorber *at the origin*), the unique potential index of the atom.
 The return value is an error code (see `feffpath.h`).
 0